Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 |73 (7hp Kohler engine

-with a starter/generator; narrow frame; clutch drive; internal
+with a starter/generator; narrow frame w/short center section; clutch drive;

-106 (10hp Kohler engine with a starter/generator; narrow frame; clutch drive; external brakes.)
+106 (10hp Kohler engine with a starter/generator; narrow frame w/tall center section; clutch drive; external brakes.)

-107 (10hp Kohler engine with a starter/generator; narrow frame; hydrostatic drive; external brakes.)
+107 (10hp Kohler engine with a starter/generator; narrow frame w/tall center section; hydrostatic drive; external brakes.)

-126 (12hp Kohler engine with a starter/generator; narrow frame; clutch drive; external brakes.)
+126 (12hp Kohler engine with a starter/generator; narrow frame w/tall center section; clutch drive; external brakes.)

-127 (12hp Kohler engine with a starter/generator; narrow frame; hydrostatic drive; external brakes.)
+127 (12hp Kohler engine with a starter/generator; narrow frame w/tall center section; hydrostatic drive; external brakes.)

 |307000 to 400000||08/69-08/71|